 The girls liked it when they were still living at home, and my husband loves it, he’ll always enjoy it whenever it’s on offer.
 Made using ordinary root vegetables with a really lovely topping.

-- 100 ml vegetable oil 14p from a 1 litre bottle as used in meal planner (cheaper if you get the 3 litre bottle)
+- 100 ml vegetable oil 14p from a 1 litre bottle

 - Mix all the topping ingredients together and put to one side